 When I was in college, a childhood friend contacted me out of the blue, wanting to chit chat about ‘an opportunity’.
 He said it would benefit my future.
 I thought it was weird because we weren’t even close as friends.
-However, what I learnt from that fateful day would have me searching many years later, on how to build a passive income online.
+However, what I learned from that fateful day would have me searching many years later, on how to build a passive income online.

 The Famous Cash Flow Quadrant

 That day was the first time I heard about Robert Kiyosaki and saw the cash flow quadrant.
 In case you don’t know, this model is a popular reference to teach people about financial freedom.
-I was told that the world is divided into four groups of people – the employee, the self employed, the business minded and the visionary investor.
+I was told that the world is divided into four groups of people – the employee, the self-employed, the business-minded and the visionary investor.

-Thanks to the conventional upbringing and education, the majority of us are ‘conditioned’ to become employees or self-employed where we would commit a certain number of hours in exchange for a salary.
+Thanks to conventional upbringing and education, the majority of us are ‘conditioned’ to become employees or self-employed where we would commit a certain number of hours in exchange for a salary.
 This is considered a form of active income because constant work is necessary to bring in the money.

 In my conventional mind back then, the latter part of the quadrant sounded unreal.
 I was always taught that money is gained through hard work so how can one possibly earn without constant work engagement?
 I was curious and soon after that, the talk turned out to be an MLM business opportunity.